nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 * **Service**: a group of endpoints implementing a service required by a Bolt.

 ## 3. Nuts DID Method

-The Nuts DID scheme is defined as follows:
+The Nuts DID URI scheme is defined as follows:
 ```
 did = "did:nuts:" idstring
 idstring = 21*22(base58char)